 Bring back memories of the 60s with this stubby beer bottle print!
 Invented in Canada in 1961, this beer bottle style unfortunately didn't stay popular for very long.
-Soon it was replaced by the American-style long neck bottles that appealed more to the ladies, and our stubby invention was almost forgotten about.
+Soon it was replaced by the American-style long neck bottles and our stubby invention was almost forgotten about.

 Not anymore!
 How sleek would this look in your kitchen or bar area?
 Plus, it reps "Hockey Night in Canada" which is about as Canadian as it gets!